-- Design lessons and classroom layout to allow you to move from the whole group to small group to individual instruction easily
+- Design lessons/instructions and arrange the classroom layout to easy allow movement from the whole group to small groups to individual one-on-one interaction

-- Will students work at tables, desks, on the floor?
+- Will learners work at tables, desks, on the floor?

-- Consider students who may not be able to move around easily, sit on the floor, etc.
+- Consider learners who may not be able to move around easily, sit on the floor or change positions

 Explicitly teach and model collaboration

-- Teach and use collaborative language to support students in asking for and offering help (Refer to Collaborative Discussion Framework)
+- Teach and use collaborative language to support learners in asking for and offering help (Refer to Collaborative Discussion Framework)

 - Use and display Tip Sheets to support collaboration (e.g. Giving Feedback, We Collaborate)

-Remind students to use collaborative strategies and language
+Remind learners to use collaborative strategies and language

-- Use prompts, such as, “Listen to your friend’s ideas”, “Try to help each other, before you ask me for help.”
+- "Try to help each other, before you ask me for help.”

 Explore and practice different models of group work and collaboration